stephenbowie/antonio_garage_sale/README.md

 Launches the test runner in the interactive watch mode.

+### `npm run lint`
+I added a lazy lint, (it's fine for now) runs lint on the codebase even tests.js files

+Launches the test runner in the interactive watch mode.

 ### notes from the author

  - the app is designed to do the following :